benschw/benschw.github.io/_posts/2014-10-23-spring-boot-actuator.markdown

 _AKA: How to know when stuff's fracked and how to do something about it._

 In my previous post, [Provisioning Consul with Puppet](/2014/10/consul-with-puppet/), I covered a first step towards ephemeral nirvana for your stack.
-In this post I'll talk a little about how the [Spring Boot](http://projects.spring.io/spring-boot/) framework (and especially [Actuator](http://spring.io/guides/gs/actuator-service/)) can help move you towards this goal... and how [Codahale Metrics](https://github.com/dropwizard/metrics) can help out even more.
-Additionally, I'll walk you through using [spotify's "dns-java" lib](https://github.com/spotify/dns-java) to leverage the [consul](http://www.consul.io/) DNS server for service discovery.
+In this post I'll talk a little about integrating [Spring Boot](http://projects.spring.io/spring-boot/) to further this goal.

 <!--more-->

+Specifically, I'll cover:

+- Leveraging [consul's](http://www.consul.io/) DNS server for service discovery by integrating [spotify's "dns-java" lib](https://github.com/spotify/dns-java) with [Spring Boot](http://projects.spring.io/spring-boot/)
+- Using Spring Boot's [Actuator](http://spring.io/guides/gs/actuator-service/) to implement health checks and metrics reporting with our Spring Boot App.
+- Incorporating [Codahale Metrics](https://github.com/dropwizard/metrics) with [Actuator](http://spring.io/guides/gs/actuator-service/) to get more control and insight into your app.

 You can read [my justification for writing these posts](/2014/10/consul-with-puppet/) in part 1; here I'm going to jump right into the example.